cbmr-data/cbmr-data.github.io/esrum/_sources/tips/snakemake.rst.txt

 The profile below enables you to automatically set these options.

+.. _snakemake_profile:

 *******************
  Snakemake profile
 *******************

-The recommended profile is also available at ``/projects/cbmr_shared/apps/config/snakemake/latest``.
-This is a symlink pointing to the latest version of the profile
+Snakemake settings can be set automatically by using profiles.
+The following profile sets the options recommended above and the settings required to enable Slurm.
+Make sure to remove the options that do not correspond to your version of Snakemake:

 .. code-block:: yaml
    :linenos:

    # Maximum number of jobs to queue at once
    jobs: 32

-   # Use slurm for queuing jobs
+   # FIXME: Remove this line if you DO NOT use Snakemake 7 or older:
-   slurm: true
+   slurm: true # Enable slurm

+   # FIXME: Remove these t wo lines if you DO NOT use Snakemake 8 or newer:
+   executor: slurm # Enable slurm
+   default-resources: true # Calculate resource requirements

    # (Optional) Enable the use of environmental modules
    use-envmodules: true